okelloEnos/okelloEnos/README.md

 - 🤔 I'm an IT undergrad student at Masinde Muliro University of Science and Technology.
 - 🌱 I’m currently learning Kotlin in GADS program and Flutter at Person level(Self teaching).
+-  🔭 I’m currently working Professionaly Using Flutter for Cross Platform Apps.
 - ⚡ Based in Kakamega, Kenya.

 ![](https://komarev.com/ghpvc/?username=okelloEnos&color=green)